DebangaP/debangap/README.md

 -->

 <H2>Who am I? </H2>

-Long time in the field of software - from Mainframes to Mobile Apps, and things in between
+<li>21 years in the field of software - from Mainframes to Mobile Apps, and things in between

-Currently, learning Computer Vision, Machine Learning, and Python -- not necessarily in that order
+<li>Currently, learning Computer Vision, Machine Learning, and Python -- not necessarily in that order

+<H3> Areas of interest</H3>
+<li> Technology